DennisSchulmeister/elisa-quiz-prototype/README.md

 (to enable two-way message exchange in real-time).
 [Caddy](https://caddyserver.com/) is field proven and super easy to setup (including automatic SSL certificate management!).

+1. Get API key for your Large Language Model
 1. Download the source code (e.g. with Git)
 1. Install all dependencies (with `npm` and `poetry`)
 1. Run the backend server (e.g. with the provided SystemD service file)